dwdas9/home/articles/SynapseAnalytics/CETAS.md

 We used managed  identity in our examples.
 Apart from Managed Identity, you have a couple of other options for connecting Synapse to Azure Data Lake Storage (ADLS):

-1. **Service Principal Authentication:**
-   - A service principal is like a special user for applications to access Azure resources.
+1. **Service Principal Authentication:** A service principal is like a special user for applications to access Azure resources.
 You create a service principal and give it the needed permissions on ADLS.
 Its like *functional id*.

-2. **Shared Access Signature (SAS):**
-   - A Shared Access Signature (SAS) allows limited access to your storage account for a specific time and with specific permissions.
+2. **Shared Access Signature (SAS):** A Shared Access Signature (SAS) allows limited access to your storage account for a specific time and with specific permissions.

 Here’s how you can set up each method:

-## Using Service Principal Authentication
+## Service Principal Authentication Setup

-1. **Create a Service Principal:**
-   - You can create a service principal using the Azure portal, Azure CLI, or PowerShell.
+1. **Create a Service Principal:** You can create a service principal using the Azure portal, Azure CLI, or PowerShell.
 Here is an example using Azure CLI:
      ```sh
      az ad sp create-for-rbac --name <service-principal-name> --role "Storage Blob Data Contributor" --scopes /subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.Storage/storageAccounts/<storage-account>
      ```

-2. **Grant Access to the Service Principal on ADLS Gen2:**
-   - Assign the necessary role to the service principal:
+2. **Grant Access to the Service Principal on ADLS Gen2:** Assign the necessary role to the service principal:
      ```sh
      az role assignment create --assignee <appId> --role "Storage Blob Data Contributor" --scope /subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.Storage/storageAccounts/<storage-account>
      ```

-3. **Configure the External Data Source in Synapse:**
-   - Use the service principal credentials in your SQL script:
+3. **Configure the External Data Source in Synapse:** Use the service principal credentials in your SQL script:
      ```sql
      CREATE DATABASE SCOPED CREDENTIAL MyADLSCredential
      WITH